marshall-strong/devportfolio/markdown/yenius.md

 ## Polymorphic associations

+_Rails polymorphic associations prevent the need for schema changes when adding new types of metadata_

+_Leveraged Rails polymorphic associations to avoid schema changes when adding new types of metadata_

 ## Counter Cache

 ## BCrypt gem

+_BCrypt gem salts, hashes, and retrieves passwords, maintaining secure authentication from front to back_

+_Ensured secure user authentication by using the BCrypt gem to salt, hash, and retrieve passwords_

 ## Seed Generation

 # Frontend

+_Single Page App supports a fast frontend by loading resources at launch and by only transmitting JSON data_

 The frontend is a React/Redux app, located in the `client/` direcory.
 It was created using [cra-template-redux](https://github.com/reduxjs/cra-template-redux), the official Redux+JS template for [Create React App](https://github.com/facebook/create-react-app).